International Trade Administration, U.S. Department of Commerce.

 Those selected for the Board must be able to meet the time and effort commitments of the Board.

 Board members serve at the discretion of the Secretary of Commerce (who may remove any member of the Board for good cause).
-The terms of office of each member of the Board appointed by the Secretary shall be three (3) years.
+The term of office for the member of the Board having appropriate expertise and experience as an official of a State tourism office shall be two (2) years, as this individual will be appointed by the Secretary to fill a vacancy occurring prior to the expiration term for which that member's predecessor was appointed.
+The terms of office for the other members of the Board appointed by the Secretary shall be three (3) years.
 Board members can serve a maximum of two consecutive full three-year terms.
-Board members are not considered Federal Start Printed Page 48105government employees by virtue of their service as a member of the Board and will receive no compensation from the Federal government for their participation in Board activities.
+Board members are not considered Federal government employees by virtue of their service as a member of the Board and will receive no compensation from the Federal government for their participation in Board activities.
 Members participating in Board meetings and events may be paid actual travel expenses and per diem by the Corporation when away from their usual places of residence.

 1. Name, title, and personal resume of the individual requesting consideration, including address, email address and phone number.